alphagov/govuk-rfcs/rfc-043-content-items-without-a-base-path.md

 Open questions

 - Do we add a explicit attribute on the presented content item that it's addressable/non-addressable?
-- Is "addressable" vs "non-addressable" content the correct terminology?
-Do we need another name for this?
 - Can all message queue consumers cope with non-addressable content?
 - Are there any other places where we assume that content items have a base path?